 The main incentive for foreign investors or creditors are the lower level of taxation and the possibility to benefit from certain tax exemptions (e.g. corporate tax at 10%), in addition to a solid legal framework.
-In particular, there are substantial advantages for those countries with which Andorra has signed a tax treaty (Spain, France, Luxembourg and Liechtenstein).
+In particular, there are substantial advantages for those countries with which Andorra has signed a tax treaty (Spain, France, Luxembourg, Liechtenstein, Malta, the United Arab Emirates and Portugal).